wellcometrust/nutrition-labels/docs/Expanding_tech_grants.md

 | ResearchDatabaseModels | 31+6+24/189 = 32% |
 | ResearchToolsAndMethods | 10+2+1/77 = 17% |
 | SoftwareAndTechnicalProducts | 56+9+2/96 = 70% |

-The number of grant references that could be linked to these outputs producing tech increased from 20 to 103.
-Note that it may be the case that these 103 grants already had 'tech' identified from EPMC or grants data, so this is not neccessarily an increase in 83 additional training data points.

 ## EPMC publication abstracts